SEND Information Report 2022-2023

 Sensory and / or physical needs

-Often students may have needs that include more than one area of SEN. Our task will be to consider the individual needs of the child and ensure that the best possible outcomes for that student are achieved through the best possible support.
-The SENCo is also available for contact, by appointment, by parents who are concerned about their child’s progress or who may believe their child may meet the SEND criteria.
+Students may have needs that include more than one area of SEND.
+Our task will be to consider the individual needs of the child and ensure that the best possible outcomes for that student are achieved through the best possible support.
+The SENDCo is also available for contact, by appointment, by parents who are concerned about their child’s progress or who may believe their child may meet the SEND criteria.

-At Merstham Park School, believe in developing strong home-school links and parents are welcome to make an appointment to speak to the SENCo, should they have concerns about the overall progress of their child.
+At Merstham Park School, we believe in developing strong home-school links and parents are welcome to make an appointment to speak to the SENDCo, should they have concerns about the overall progress of their child.

 Where SEND needs have been identified, support is recorded within the SEND Support Plan, and parents receive a copy.
 Parents of students with an Education Health Care Plan (EHCP) are invited to attend an Annual Review.